amirosein/Assembly_Projects/README.md

   Turning on LEDs with different switches.
 Working with ports/pins.
 Reading pins and writing on ports.

 ## Project 2
-  Writing a matrix key-board.
+  Writing a matrix based key-board.
 Using 7 Segments and LCD.

 ## Project 3
   Using Timer/Counter of ATMega 16 in different modes like Normal and CTC and turning on and off LEDs in certain points.